Throughout the year, there are many activities for children that celebrate local traditions, such as Pirates Week and Junior Batabano.

 On This Page

-Children love to be taken out for afternoon tea, as it feels very special and grown up.
+Children love to be taken out for afternoon tea, as it makes them feel very special and grown up.
 There are several places in Cayman where you can go for afternoon tea.

-Every Bloomin’ Thing has a charming English tea room where they offer traditional cream tea, lunch options and a wide variety of teas and juices.
+Every Bloomin’ Thing has a charming English tearoom where they offer traditional cream tea and freshly made scones, quiche, soups and tea sandwiches.
 Open seven days a week.
 Reservations are recommended.
 Call (345) 945 1701 or email: email@example.com.

 Pedro St. James, located in Savannah, offers a High Tea Tour which includes a selection of teas, sandwiches and pastries.
 This guided tour also consists of a 3D documentary in the multi-sensory theatre.
 For bookings call (345) 947 3329, email: firstname.lastname@example.org or visit www.pedrostjames.ky.